CaliLuke/rusty-mcp/docs/Configuration.md

 OPENAI_API_KEY=sk-...
 ```

-Rusty Memory reads provider-specific credentials directly from the environment, so no code changes are required.
+Provider-specific credentials are read from the environment, so no code changes will be required when remote providers are enabled.

 ## MCP configuration templates